joshianurag18/adidas-product-review/README.md

 # product-review-service
-This APP is used to get product review.
-This App has all crud operations around review which is -
+This APP is used to perform various actions related to product review.
+This App has one microservice and end points related to crud operations of product review which are -
 * Post Review
 * Patch Review
 * Get Review